Top 10 Best Hotels on the Las Vegas Strip

 10) Park MGM Hotel – $$$ – South Strip

 Formerly the Monte Carlo Resort and Casino, the upscale Park MGM Las Vegas opened in 2018 after a multimillion-dollar renovation, providing a casual and cool atmosphere catering to younger travelers (mid-twenties to early-thirties).
 The rooms and pool are slightly above average but so new that you’ll be happy with them; the true stars of this resort are the restaurant offerings.
 The goal from the get-go was for Park MGM to be a foodie haven, and with ultra-hip(ster) offerings such as Eataly and Roy Choi’s Best Friend that box has been checked.
-The speakeasy and nightclub On the Record – the upscale brainchild of LA-based Houston Hospitality, one of the most successful nightlife brands in Hollywood – blasts 80s, 90s, and 2000s hip-hop and is packed nightly with nostalgic millennials (and older millennial wannabes) from open to close.
+The speakeasy and nightclub On the Record – the upscale brainchild of LA-based Houston Hospitality, one of the most successful nightlife brands in Hollywood – blasts 80s, 90s, and 2000s hip-hop and is packed nightly with nostalgic millennials (and older millennial wannabes) from open to close (also check out more Vegas hip hop night clubs here).
 On top of that, you can go gaga for Lady Gaga, turn back time with Cher, or kick off your golden night watching NHL’s Vegas Golden Knights (next door at T-Mobile Arena).
 For those of you that love that new new, this is the walk in the Park that you want to take.

 OK, so you’ve just scrolled through and wrapped up all your research to maximize your Vegas hotel accommodations experience!
 What’s the next step?
 Line up your day or night party plans for your Vegas well in advance, and set aside the appropriate budgets using our Discotech app.
 Our app – available in both the App Store and Google Play and featured on BBC Travel and highly reviewed on Yelp! – will put you and your crew another huge step closer to your hassle-free Vegas vacation!